-We, us - London Borough of Havering, the Council, contractors and employees
+We, us - London Borough of Havering, London Borough of Havering's contractors and employees

 Written permission - a letter from us giving you permission to do something.

 You - the tenant and, in the case of joint tenants, anyone or all of the joint tenants.